rustamkakar/Joystream-maxlevush/Content_Curator_WG_OKRs.md

  - no more than `24 hours` for a response addressed to the current Сurator Lead

-Promote participation in the bounty (controlled by Content Curator WG) to community members
+1.5 Promote participation in the bounty (controlled by Content Curator WG) to community members

- - at least two mentions in Discord channel (and/or Telegram) per council term
+ - at least two mentions in Discord channel (and/or Telegram) per reporting period

-Manadge bounty controlled by Content Curator WG
+1.6 Manage bounty controlled by Content Curator WG

- - All bounty have Bounty Manadger
+ - All bounty have Bounty Manager

  - All bounty reviewed and graded at least once per week